© 2025 All Rights reserved WUSF

 The driver continued speeding eastbound on 7th Avenue toward Nebraska Avenue.
 FHP stopped their pursuit as the driver approached 7th Avenue.

-Police say the driver continued on, but lost control and crashed into Bradley's on 7th, a bar at 1510 E. 7th Avenue, hitting more than a dozen people who were outside.
+Police say the driver continued on, lost control and crashed into the outdoor patio area of Bradley's on 7th, a popular LGTBQ+ nightclub at 1510 E. 7th Avenue.
+The car slammed into more than a dozen people who were outside.

-One person is in critical condition, eight others were injured and are listed in stable condition at local hospitals.
-Two other people suffered minor injuries and declined treatment on scene.
-Police say all 15 victims are adults.
+Two people are in critical condition, while seven are listed in stable condition at local hospitals.
+Two were admitted to the hospitals and have been discharged, and two more people suffered minor injuries and declined treatment on scene.
+Police say all 17 victims are adults.

-The driver, 22-year-old Silas Simpson, was arrested at the scene.
-No charges have been announced yet.
+The driver, 22-year-old Silas Sampson, was arrested at the scene.
+He's now being held at the Hillsborough County Jail.

 “What happened this morning was a senseless tragedy, our hearts are with the loved ones of the victims and all those who were impacted,” said Tampa Police Chief Lee Bercaw.